mdn/translated-content-de/files/de/mozilla/add-ons/webextensions/api/tabs/onselectionchanged/index.md

 {{WebExtExamples}}

 > [!NOTE]
 > Diese API basiert auf der [`chrome.tabs`](https://developer.chrome.com/docs/extensions/reference/api/tabs#event-onSelectionChanged) API von Chromium.
-Diese Dokumentation ist abgeleitet von [`tabs.json`](https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/api/tabs.json) im Chromium-Code.
+Diese Dokumentation stammt aus [`tabs.json`](https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/api/tabs.json) im Chromium-Code.

 <!--
-// Urheberrecht 2015 The Chromium Authors.
-Alle Rechte vorbehalten.
+// Copyright 2015 The Chromium Authors.
+All rights reserved.
 //
-// Die Weitergabe und Nutzung in nicht-kompilierter oder kompilierter Form, mit oder ohne
-// Änderung, sind unter folgenden Bedingungen gestattet:
+// Redistribution and use in source and binary forms, with or without
+// modification, are permitted provided that the following conditions are
+// met:
 //
-//    * Weitergaben des Quellcodes müssen den obigen Urheberrechtshinweis,
-// diese Liste von Bedingungen und den folgenden Haftungsausschluss enthalten.
+//    * Redistributions of source code must retain the above copyright
+// notice, this list of conditions and the following disclaimer.
-//    * Weitergaben in kompilierter Form müssen den obigen Urheberrechtshinweis,
+//    * Redistributions in binary form must reproduce the above
-// diese Liste von Bedingungen und den folgenden Haftungsausschluss in der
-// Dokumentation und/oder anderen Materialien enthalten, die
-// mit der Verteilung geliefert werden.
+// copyright notice, this list of conditions and the following disclaimer
+// in the documentation and/or other materials provided with the
+// distribution.
-//    * Weder der Name von Google Inc. noch die Namen seiner
+//    * Neither the name of Google Inc. nor the names of its
-// Beitragenden dürfen verwendet werden, um Produkte, die von
-// dieser Software abgeleitet wurden, zu bewerben oder zu bewerben,
-// ohne vorherige schriftliche Genehmigung.
+// contributors may be used to endorse or promote products derived from
+// this software without specific prior written permission.
 //
-// DIESE SOFTWARE WIRD VON DEN INHABERN DER URHEBERRECHTE UND DEN BEITRAGENDEN
-// "WIE BESEHEN" BEREITGESTELLT UND JEGLICHE AUSDRÜCKLICHEN ODER IMPLIZIERTEN GEWÄHRLEISTUNGEN,
-// EINSCHLIESSLICH, ABER NICHT BESCHRÄNKT AUF DIE IMPLIZIERTEN GEWÄHRLEISTUNGEN DER
-// MARKTGÄNGIGKEIT UND DER EIGNUNG FÜR EINEN BESTIMMTEN ZWECK, WERDEN ABGELEHNT.
-IN
-// KEINEM FALL SIND DIE RECHTSINHABER ODER BEITRAGENDEN
-// HAFTBAR FÜR JEGLICHE DIREKTE, INDIREKTE, BEILÄUFIGE,
-// BESONDERE, EXEMPLARISCHE ODER FOLGESCHÄDEN (EINSCHLIESSLICH, ABER NICHT
-// BESCHRÄNKT AUF DIE BESCHAFFUNG VON ERSATZWAREN ODER DIENSTLEISTUNGEN; NUTZUNGSVERLUST,
-// DATEN- ODER GEWINNVERLUST; ODER GESCHÄFTSUNTERBRECHUNG) JEDOCH VERURSACHT UND
-// UNTER JEGLICHER HAFTUNGSTHEORIE, OB IN VERTRAG, STRIKTER
-// HAFTUNG ODER UNERLAUBTER HANDLUNG (EINSCHLIESSLICH FAHRLÄSSIGKEIT ODER ANDERWEITIG),
-// DIE AUS DER VERWENDUNG DIESER SOFTWARE ENTSTEHEN, SELBST WENN AUF DIE MÖGLICHKEIT SOLCHER SCHÄDEN
-// HINGEWIESEN WURDE.
+// THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS
+// "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT
+// LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR
+// A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT
+// OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL,
+// SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
+// LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE,
+// DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY
+// THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT
+// (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
+// OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->